-Like the Human Data Use Case, the Rare Disease Use Case is extending and generalising the system of access authorisation and high volume secure data transfer developed in the EGA (see the Human Data Use Case page for details).
+The Rare Disease Use Case extends and generalises the system of access authorisation and high volume secure data transfer developed within the EGA project (see the Human Data Use Case page for details).

 The goal of the Use Case is to create a federated infrastructure that will enable researchers to discover, access and analyse different rare disease repositories across Europe.
 It is doing this in partnership with other European infrastructure projects, namely RD-CONNECT, BBMRI-ERIC and BBMRI-NL.